xfhg/intercept/README.md

 - [ ] Configurable output types for data collection and overall report

-- [ ] POST results (in JSON or YAML) to a configurable webhook
+- [ ] POST results (in JSON or YAML) to a configurable webhook or notification stream

-- [ ] Add [shellcheck](https://github.com/koalaman/shellcheck) to give warnings and suggestions for bash/sh shell scripts (optional, not core feature)

-- [ ] Add [hadolint](https://github.com/hadolint/hadolint), a smarter Dockerfile linter that helps you build best practice Docker images (optional, not core feature)

 <br>